sunyumail93/easyRNAseqDE/README.md

 ## 3, Run differential expression (DE) analysis from merged featureCounts table

-We can use any merged raw counts table (either from **MergeFeatureCounts**, or read from an external file) and perform DE analysis using one of the main function in this package: **easyDE_FromRawCounts**
+We can use any merged raw counts table (either from **MergeFeatureCounts**, or read from an external file) and perform DE analysis using one of the main function in this package: **easyDE_FromRawCounts**.

 ```
 # Prepare the sample information/Label file, with contains 3 columns: SampleFile, ShortName, Condition